Mrsebastino/Discover-Glasgow/README.md

 <h1>Discover Glasgow</h1>
 This webpage is intented to promote Glasgow.
-It is seperated in three section, restaurant, pub and culture.
-Of which in each section there is three places, recommended to go to experience the unique, style that Glasgow has to offer.
+It is separated in three sections, restaurant, pub and culture.
+Of which in each section there is three placesthat are recommended to go to experience the unique, style that Glasgow has to offer.
 <h3> Second Milestone.
 Interactive Frontend.
 Code Institute.</h3>